In a Bind ... a Frank Look at Egg Binding

 A hysterectomy can also be performed to prevent egg laying and egg binding

-There you have it a frank look into the causes of egg binding in companion hens.
+There you have it, a frank look into the causes of egg binding.
 If you suspect you have an egg bound hen, vet immediately.
-If you have questions regarding the diet and husbandry that will help prevent this very serious issue, feel free to post your questions on our forum wall at Parrot Problem Solving 101.
+If you have questions regarding the diet and husbandry that will help prevent this very serious issue, feel free to post your questions on our FB forum at Parrot Problem Solving 101.

 Edited and adapted from the original effort of Sandra Witt